Scroll Top

 Revocable trust

 A revocable trust can be modified by the grantor.
 It is also called a living trust or inter vivos trust, because it's created while you're alive.
 When you die, your revocable trust typically becomes irrevocable (because you're dead and can no longer make changes to it).
+With a revocable trust, you can continue adding or removing trust property, changing the beneficiaries, and updating the rules governing the trust during your lifetime.
+It becomes irrevocable upon your death and at time distributions must be made to the beneficiaries.

 Irrevocable trust